sashidhar-joganna/playaround/ReadMe.txt

 The setting of a CICD pipeline for running the tests using Jenkins is still pending as it ran into exceptions.
 Further investigation needs to be performed

+Next step is to enhance the folder structure for registering the locators and add more scenarios to validate the ui elements and also more scenarios to test the API tests.
+This project is more of a purpose to show the capabilities of automating UI flows and API tests.